VHDPlus/vhdplus-website/docs/community/neural_net.md

 In this example we keep it simple and just take the three color channels of a pixel.
 Then the neural net will be trained to identify objects based on their color.
-The FPGA can apply this neural net in one pixel clock cycle, while a processor would have to to through every pixel and calculate multiple times to get only one filter result.
+The FPGA can apply this neural net in one pixel clock cycle, while a processor would have to go through every pixel and calculate multiple times to get only one filter result.

 ## What you need